sophiagavasheli/Git-Workshop/README.txt

-this is our documentation for our workshops
+this is our documentation for our workshop this is the second edit made from Github browser